-- Occasional evening/weekend work and potential for domestic and/or international travel.
+- Evening/weekend work required: all game nights and occasional domestic and international travel.

 - Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- This position will receive a monthly stipend of $2000.00 paid bi-weekly.
+- This position will receive a monthly stipend.

 USA Hockey is an equal opportunity employer.
 Qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability or protected veteran status.